 \section{Schr\"odinger dynamics of Bianchi I model}

-The aim of Quantum Cosmology is to provide a quantum description for the homogeneous cosmological models.
-However, a major issue to be struggle with is the problem of the time.
+Quantum Cosmology aims to provide a quantum description for homogeneous cosmological models.
+However, a major issue to struggle with is the problem of the time.
 It relies on the identification of a proper time-like variable avoiding the \emph{frozen formalism} which leads to different results whether it is tackled before or after quantization \cite{guven-1992}.
-Two approaches has been pursued to give a meaningful interpretation of the wave function of the Universe in a probabilistic way.
-In the first one, the superHamiltonian constraint is classically solved and the resulting Schr\"odinger equation is quantized.
+Two approaches have been pursued to give a meaningful interpretation of the wave function of the Universe in a probabilistic way.
+In the first one, the \emph{super-Hamiltonian} constraint is classically solved and the resulting Schr\"odinger equation is quantized.
 This is the so-called reduced phase space quantisation (RPSQ) that is the most straightforward procedure since it is an exact algorithm requiring no WKB approximation based on the wave function of the Universe, even if the Hamiltonian density can be non-local.
-The second one is achieved implementing both the WKB and Born-Oppenhaimer approximations, namely the Vilenkin approach, for details see \cite{ManicciaDea,DeaMont}.
+The second one is achieved by implementing both the WKB and Born-Oppenhaimer approximations, namely, the Vilenkin approach, for details see \cite{ManicciaDea,DeaMont}.

-In the following analysis, to recover the model dynamics we consider the RPSQ approach, namely we chose here the non-minimally coupled scalar field as a time variable before quantizing the system \cite{Isham}.
+In the following analysis, we consider the RPSQ approach to recover the model dynamics, namely, we chose here the non-minimally coupled scalar field as a time variable before quantizing the system \cite{Isham92}.